frankxsu11ivan/Amazon_Vine_Analysis/README.txt

 Summary: In my summary, there is alwasy bias for reviews.
 Specificly thre is bias in the Vine program.
-The results of bias analysis to has the product id tied to zero (0) popular votes, verified purchase and with a high review headline. short answer - the high review headlines are profitting by sales of the prodcut ID with out data that it is good == no good votes. https://github.com/frankxsu11ivan/Amazon_Vine_Analysis/blob/main/GitWorkingFolder/bias%20data.png
+The results of bias analysis to has the product id tied to zero (0) popular votes, verified purchase and with a high review headline. short answer - the high review headlines are profitting by sales of the prodcut ID with out data that it is good == no good votes...and only 709 are Amazon paid. the paid data is not useful. https://github.com/frankxsu11ivan/Amazon_Vine_Analysis/blob/main/GitWorkingFolder/bias%20data.png

 Results: